anshika-pathak005/calculator/README.md

 # 🧮 Calculator

 A simple and responsive calculator built using HTML, CSS, and JavaScript.
-The project was inspired by a YouTube tutorial, Developed entirely by me , I also added small improvements like a backspace feature and better operator handling.
+The project was inspired by a YouTube tutorial, Developed by me, I also added small improvements like a backspace feature and better operator handling.

 ## 🔍 Overview